 Best time to visit Japan for cherry blossoms?

-Japan’s cherry blossoms are fickle creatures, heavily affected by the weather.
-If the weather is too cold, they may take a little longer to bloom; too hot, and they may bloom early and disappear quickly.
-You have to get it just right.
+Japan’s cherry blossoms are fickle creatures, their timing heavily affected by the weather.
+If temperatures stay too cold, the blooms may arrive a little later.
+If it gets too warm, they may bloom early and fade quickly.
+Timing really matters.

-Although you’ll need to keep an eye on cherry blossom forecasts around the time you plan to visit, you can usually expect cherry blossoms to be in full bloom from late March to early April.
+While you will need to keep an eye on cherry blossom forecasts closer to your travel dates, you can usually expect cherry blossoms to be in full bloom from late March to early April.

-During this time, you’ll see people flock to their nearest cherry blossom viewing spots for hanami (cherry blossom viewing), enjoying picnics with friends and family under the fluttering pink petals.
+During this period, people flock to nearby cherry blossom spots for hanami, or cherry blossom viewing, enjoying picnics with friends and family beneath fluttering pink petals.

 What to do in Japan in spring?

-Naturally, you want to do as the locals do and get up-close-and-personal with Japan’s famous cherry blossoms, but where to go?
-That’s where we come in, offering a selection of sakura cherry blossom tours that will show you the best cherry blossom spots and more.
+Naturally, you will want to do as the locals do and get up close and personal with Japan’s famous cherry blossoms.
+But where should you go?
+That’s where we come in, with a selection of sakura tours that showcase some of the best cherry blossom spots and more.

 Join a cherry blossom festival in Nakameguro

-For a must-visit cherry blossom spot in the heart of Tokyo, join this cherry blossom evening tour of Nakameguro.
-Munch on local snacks, sip on refreshing drinks and end the tour at a local izakaya pub.
+For a must-visit cherry blossom spot in the heart of Tokyo, join a cherry blossom evening walk in Nakameguro.
+Snack on local treats, sip refreshing drinks and end the tour at a local izakaya pub.

 Walk the historic streets of Yanaka (Tokyo) with cherry blossoms

-In this Tokyo cherry blossom tour, get a taste for snacks, street food and Japanese sake in the backstreets of this Tokyo district.
+On this Yanaka cherry blossom tour, enjoy snacks, street food and Japanese sake as you explore the backstreets of this Tokyo district.
 You'll also have time to browse local shops and visit an artist gallery and studio.

 Discover Osaka's best cherry blossoms

-In this Osaka cherry blossom tour, you'll get to explore secret communal gardens, try a few of Osaka's tasty treats and be shown to an off-the-beaten-path hanami spot.
+In this Osaka cherry blossom tour, explore secret communal gardens, sample some of Osaka's tasty treats and visit an off-the-beaten-path hanami spot.

 See the beauty of cherry blossoms in Kyoto

-Strolli around the Demachiyanagi area of Kyoto and experience an authentic hanami picnic, giving you plenty of time to snap a few petal-filled photos.
+Stroll around the Demachiyanagi area of Kyoto and enjoy an authentic hanami picnic with plenty of time to take petal-filled photos.

 Find out more: